mindyruan/APCSFinalProject/README.md

 - Fixed it so it doesn't go offscreen but encountered a problem; circle will only move along the edge when key is pressed, but if you get away from the edge, it goes back into continuous movement
 - Above problem fixed!
 Movement is now working perfectly.
 - Trying to allow the pacman eat away circles permanently with the recording of coordinates with ArrayList<Integer>(), but this is not working yet.

+January 9, 2015
+- Working on walls!
+Made a basic map to test getting and using colors of pixels.